 - Preheat the oven to 350°F (180°C).

 - Bring a large pot of salted water to a boil.
 Add the pasta shells and cook until almost al dente, about 15 minutes.
-Drain and toss with 1 tablespoon of olive oil to prevent sticking.
+Drain and toss with 1 tbsp of olive oil to prevent sticking.

-- In a large skillet, heat the remaining tablespoon of olive oil over medium heat.
+- In a large skillet, heat the remaining tbsp of olive oil over medium heat.
 Add the chopped spinach and tomatoes, cooking until the spinach is wilted and the tomatoes are softened, about 5 minutes.

 - In a large bowl, combine the cooked spinach and tomatoes with ricotta cheese, salt, pepper, and nutmeg.
 Mix well.